Thursday, December 12, 2024

 There was a brave and impassioned article by celebrated Canadian author Lawrence Hill in the weekend Globe and Mail about his use of the N-word in his books (no, I'm not going to write it out - do you think I'm stupid?)

-Mr. Hill, however, maintains that this is tantamount to a ban - an assertion I would probably diasagree with, on balance - and that such policies are depriving students of the opportunity to read some great books by Black authors, and depriving Black authors of a valuable new audience.
+Mr. Hill, however, maintains that this is tantamount to a ban - an assertion I would probably diasagree with, on balance - and that such policies are depriving students of the opportunity to read some great books by Black authors, and depriving Black authors of a valuable new young audience.

 Again, on balance, I would probably disagree.
 I didn't read any Black authors during my schooling in 1960s and 1970s England, but I have read and enjoyed many since then.
 Should students be FORCED to read Black and Indigenous authors for the good of their immortal souls?
 That would be a radical notion indeed.
-Should they even be allocated study spots in proportion to their demographic numbers?
-That would also get complicated when you start trying to be inclusive of the various Asian, African, Latino, etc, sub-sets, and women, queer authors, etc, no doubt also want their share of the market.
+Should books by Black authors even be allocated study spots in proportion to their demographic numbers?
+That would also get complicated when you start trying to be inclusive of the various Asian, African, Latino, etc, sub-sets, not to mention women, queer authors, etc, who no doubt also want their share of the market.

 There are so many worthy and well-written works of literature out there - most of them written by dead white guys as it happens - it's a real quagmire deciding who should be studied by Canadian students.
 The bottom line, though, should be that this a study of English literature, not politics, sociology or anthropology.